Prepared for Continuum Company

 - Is North Miami a good area for luxury condos?

-- How does Continuum South Beach compare to the new projects?
+- How does Continuum South Beach compare to new projects?

 - Should I buy pre-construction in Miami right now?